pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 1. Create a webex Team Bot.
 Copy and save  the bot authentication token.
 If you don't already have a Webex Bot go this [ Create a Webex Team Bot Instructions ](https://github.com/pcardotatgit/Create_a_Webex_Team_Bot) and stop at : **OK YOU ARE GOOD TO GO !!** mention in the documentation.
 2. Edit the **config.py** script and update the **webex_bot_token** variable value.**( Or :  you can use the GUI in the lab simulator for doing this, and restart flask )**
-3. Create an Alert Webex Team Room ([ Instructions Here ])(https://github.com/pcardotatgit/Create_a_Webex_Team_Bot)and check that you can send messages into it from SecureX workflows.
+3. Create an Alert Webex Team Room ([ Instructions Here ](https://github.com/pcardotatgit/Create_a_Webex_Team_Bot) ) and check that you can send messages into it from SecureX workflows.
 You can run the **u1_test_webex_room.py** script in the **code** folder to test your Webex Team Setup.
 Run it and you are supposed to receive a message into the Webex Team Room.
 If everything is Okay then Copy the webex team Room ID.
 4. Edit the **config.py** script and update the **webex_room_id** variable value. **( Or :  you can use the GUI in the lab simulator for doing this, and restart flask )**
 5. We are going to use the existing system **Webex Team** target in SecureX Tenant.
 Then we dont need to create a specific target for webex.
 6. Next step is to Go to the **Orchestration table** and import the **Receive observables from a rest client.json** workflow available into the resources you downloaded into your working directory (**/secureX_workflows** folder).
 From the Orchestration main page, click on the **Import Workflow** link on the top right.
 Browse your disk, select the workflow and import it.